RouterRoidz/WiiU-SWKBD-scripts/README.md

 =

+Q: A folder named `__pycache__` was created!
+Should I be worried?

+A: No, that's a folder Python creates.
+Don't worry about it.

+=

 Q: I get an error that says `No module named 'tcpgecko'`!

 A: Make sure the `common.py`, `common.pyc`, `tcpgecko.py` and `tcpgecko.pyc` files are in the same folder as the scripts.